Redemption of Preference Shares: Meaning and Methods

 Methods of Preference Share Redemption

-Redemption from Profits: Companies often create a separate fund, known as the Capital Redemption Reserve, by setting aside profits.
+Redemption from Profits: Companies often create a separate fund, the Capital Redemption Reserve, by setting aside profits.
 This reserve is then used to redeem preference shares.
 It's a prudent method, ensuring the company uses its earnings without depleting its working capital.

-Redemption through a Fresh Issue of Shares: A company might issue new shares, either common or preference, to raise funds specifically for redeeming the existing preference shares.
+Redemption through a Fresh Issue of Shares: A company might issue new shares, either standard or preference, to raise funds specifically for redeeming the existing preference shares.
 This method is like replacing old shares with new ones, maintaining the company’s equity capital while managing its share structure.

 Purchase of Own Shares: When the market price is favorable – meaning lower than the redemption value – a company might opt to buy back its shares from the market.
 This is a cost-effective strategy and can be advantageous in certain market conditions.